 6. Have adequate bone to support the implant

 If you have already visited other dental clinics and have been told that dental implants may not work you, then you must visit our dentists.
-We carefully examine your teeth and jawbone, and help you select the best dental treatment.
+We carefully examine your teeth and jawbone, and help you select the quality dental treatment.

 Why should you get Dental Implants?